The Fool in a Career Reading

 - →Backs the fresh start: new job, new field, first business, stretch role.

-- →It endorses starting, not the deal — vet salary and terms separately.
+- →It backs starting, not the deal.
+Check salary and terms separately.

-- →Reversed: escape disguised as adventure, endless planning, or naivety being exploited.
+- →Reversed: escape dressed as adventure, endless planning, or someone using your trust.

-In a career reading, The Fool points at a genuine fresh start: a new job, a change of field, a first business, a role you feel underqualified for.
-Its core message is that inexperience isn't a disqualifier here.
-Whether the leap is smart — that's the part you read next.
+In a career reading, The Fool points at a genuine fresh start: a new job, a change of field, a first business, a role that feels a size too big for you.
+Its core message: being new isn't a mark against you here.
+Whether the leap is smart is the part you read next.

 The Fool Upright Career

 Upright, the Fool favors starting: applying for the stretch role, going freelance, switching industries, saying yes to the project nobody has a playbook for.
-It's especially pointed when the honest phrase for your situation is "I don't know what I'm doing yet" — the card's answer is that nobody does at the start, and beginners notice things veterans have stopped seeing.
-If a concrete offer is on the table and the fear is mostly fear of newness, the Fool backs the move.
+It's especially pointed when the honest phrase for your situation is "I don't know what I'm doing yet."
+The card's answer: nobody does at the start, and beginners notice things veterans have stopped seeing.
+If a real offer is on the table and the fear is mostly fear of newness, the Fool backs the move.

-One distinction worth keeping: the Fool endorses the act of starting, not the specific deal in front of you.
-It can't tell you whether the salary is fair or the startup is funded — read the offer's substance from the practical cards around it, and the leap's spirit from the Fool.
+One distinction worth keeping: the Fool backs the act of starting, not the specific deal in front of you.
+It can't tell you whether the salary is fair or the startup has money.
+Read the offer's substance from the practical cards around it, and the leap's spirit from the Fool.

 Jonah wants to apply for a role a level above his experience and draws The Fool upright.